dmcgits/dmcgits.github.io/mds/ACR103/week3_notes.md

 ## Assessment 1 continued

+Over the week you've worked on your blockouts.
+Let's detail them.
-* Assessing and tweaking our blockouts.
+1. Assess and tweak our blockouts.
-* Adding detail!
+2. Add detail
-* First render scene
+3. Import into first render scene

 ## Renaming lots of objects at once